 Car Rentals in Hawaii: find the best deals

-In the vast majority of cases, it will be much cheaper to book a car through a reservation centre than directly with the rental company.
-Thus, after much research, we did not find cheaper than Discount USA Car Rental, which was originally "Discount Hawaii Car Rental", one of the first Hawaiian reservation centres founded 17 years ago, and therefore with a strong network in the archipelago.
-The sign was subsequently extended throughout the territory.
+In the vast majority of cases, it will be much cheaper to book a car through a broker than directly with the rental company.
+Thus, after much research, we did not find cheaper than Discount USA Car Rental, which was originally "Discount Hawaii Car Rental", one of the first Hawaiian broker founded 17 years ago, and therefore with a strong network in the archipelago.
+The company then expanded throughout the country.

-In the end, we made all our reservations at Discount USA Car Rental (5 times) and never had any surprises once we arrived at the car rental office.
+In the end, we made all our reservations at Discount USA Car Rental (7 times during our 2 trips to Hawaii) and never had any surprises once we arrived at the car rental office.
 All our cars were waiting for us.
 We had to contact the customer service department because of an error in the email of one of our reservations and the support was very fast.

 Attention to insurance

-Last but not least, you will NEVER be covered on the slopes, even with your Gold card.
+Last but not least, you will NEVER be covered on off-road, even with your Gold or Premier card.

 If you want to take a 4x4 and be insured, you will have to rent it from a specialized rental company, (like Harper on Big Island), but the bill is more salty right now!
 Otherwise, you can take the risk of riding on tracks with your rental car... but keep in mind that you won't be covered in case of a glitch.